 Our main focus is on good-quality literary and general fiction, and on wholesome books for children.
 Our books may not always fit neatly into categories but good books deserve to be published even if they cross genre boundaries.

-What are you social values?
+What are your social values?

 We do not print our books in countries with lax labour laws.
 We print in the country of purchase where possible and believe in supporting local, family-owned or independently-owned businesses.

-We welcome submissions from authors who are great writers but who may be overlooked by other publishers due to dyslexia effecting spelling and the look of a manuscript, hand or type-written rather than computer processed manuscripts, and/or extreme financial hardship preventing employing an editor before submission.
+We welcome submissions from authors who are great writers but who may be overlooked by other publishers due to dyslexia affecting spelling and the look of a manuscript, hand or type-written rather than computer processed manuscripts, and/or extreme financial hardship preventing employing an editor before submission.

 We love working with working-class authors who find navigating the largely middle-class publishing world daunting.

-We welcome submissions from authors who are great writers but who may be overlooked by other publishers due to dyslexia effecting spelling and the look of a manuscript, hand or type-written rather than computer processed manuscripts, and/or extreme financial hardship preventing employing an editor before submission.
+We welcome submissions from authors who are great writers but who may be overlooked by other publishers due to dyslexia affecting spelling and the look of a manuscript, hand or type-written rather than computer processed manuscripts, and/or extreme financial hardship preventing employing an editor before submission.

 We love working with working-class authors who find navigating the largely middle-class publishing world daunting.